embl-cba/microglia-morphometry/README.md

 #### Features

+The CSV file contains columns for the following features:

 - MorpholibJ features ([www](https://imagej.net/plugins/morpholibj), [doi](https://doi.org/10.1093/bioinformatics/btw413)):
     - Object_Label: The cell's label index, as in the corresponding label mask image.
     - GeodesicDiameter_Pixel: The longest shortest path bewteen any two points in the cell.